shafiuzzaman-md/CS130A_Summer2022/README.md

    - Previous versions of the class.
    - leaving your code (for example in an online repository) visible to others, leading others to look at your solution.
    - receiving, providing, or soliciting assistance from unauthorized sources during a test.
-- Programming assignments are not intended to be grade-makers, but to prepare you for the tests, which are the grade-makers.
-Cheating on the programming assignment is not only unethical, but shows a fundamental misunderstanding of the purpose of these assignments.
+- Cheating on the programming assignment is not only unethical, but shows a fundamental misunderstanding of the purpose of these assignments.
-- Penalties: First time: a zero for the assignment; Second time: an “F” in the course.